Guide to Micro-Entrepreneur Business in France

 If the spouse is to be a partner in a commercial activity, then there is a declaration concerning the consequences of debt on their joint assets;

-If you are encountering difficulties we can undertake the process of registration for you for a modest charge.
+If you are encountering difficulties we can undertake the process of registration for you for a charge.
 You can contact us at Micro-Business-Registration.

 2.2.
 Business Registration Number